SeanSullivan3/vacation-planner/README.md

 ## How Vacation Planner Works

 This web application is a fullstack software engineering project with focus on front-end design in HTML, webscraping techniques in Python, and algorithmic programming with graph theory.
 Here is a little bit about what I did to put this project together...
+* How it works:
+  * This application webscrapes https://travel.usnews.com/ for data on a user-chosen city.
+  * With this application's intuitive and interactive HTML web service, the user has full control when chosing activities to do.
+  * Custom built python algorithms utilize the google maps API to plan optimal routes through all user-chosen activites.
+  * The application then autonomously provides an optimal and informative schedule for the user's vacation allowing for user adjustment.

 ### Front-end Design and Flask